SpritzerPyro/bash-utilities/README.md

 The behavior of the bash utilities can be configured by setting environment variables.

-The utilities try to read a custom env file called `.bashutils.env` in the project root.
-If the file does not exist, the utilities also try to source the file from the parent directory, in case the repository is used as a git submodule.
-If no custom `.bashutils.env` exists, the utilities will use the default config.
+The utilities try to read custom environment variables located either in `.env` or a file called `.bashutils.env`, located in the project root or its parent directory, in case the repository is used as a git submodule.
+If no custom env file exists, the utilities will use the default config.

 ## Environment